ecabanas/joaquin-webapp/docs/future-developments.md

 ### ===Completed===

+- **Implement Sharing & Invitations:**
+    *   **Goal:** Allow users to securely invite others to their workspace.
+    *   **Implementation:** Created a secure, token-based invitation flow.
+An owner can invite a new member via email from the settings page.
+A unique token is generated and stored in Firestore.
+When the new user signs up using the invite link, their account is automatically added to the correct workspace.
+The invite system is now live.
 - **Set Up Multiple Environments (Dev/Prod):**
     *   **Goal:** To create separate, isolated environments for development and production to ensure production data is always safe.
     *   **Implementation:** Created a second Firebase project to serve as the `dev` environment.
 Used `.env.local` to store development Firebase config keys and use hosting provider environment variables for production keys.
 The app will dynamically use the correct configuration based on the environment it's running in.